kr3st1k/kr3st1k/README.md

 - [???] - Unfinished Telegram bot with some functional from KartonBot
 - [???] - Auto-fetcher of updated file for one obscure game that nobody knows about
 - [???] - worked at VK... no details here..
+- [???] - Demae Channel but for local restaurant (private 'cuz lazy)

   </details>